xabaras/Logger/README.md

 ```

 ##Proguard##
-You can add the following lines to your app's proguard configuration file to enforce security (avoid adding logging methods to realed app):
+You can add the following lines to your app's proguard configuration file to enforce security (avoid adding logging methods to released app):
 ```proguard
 -assumenosideeffects class it.xabaras.android.logger.Logger {
 	public static void <methods>;